PhilT/machines/README.markdown

     2. www
     Choose user:
     Password:
-    Hostname to set machine to (Appears in prompt if default .bashrc used):
+    Hostname to set machine to (Shown on bash prompt if default .bashrc used):

 If an App Server:
     Enter the IP address or DNS name of the database this app server will connect to: